Al Shabaab fighters attack Somalia police HQ after twin bombings

-MOGADISHU (Reuters) - Militants from Somalia’s al Shabaab group stormed a government building housing the security and interior ministries on Saturday after twin bombings wounded at least 17 people nearby in central Mogadishu.
+MOGADISHU (Reuters) - At least five people were killed and 21 wounded on Saturday when militants from Somalia’s al Shabaab group set off two bombs in central Mogadishu and stormed a government building.

-A Reuters witness saw a heavy exchange of gunfire outside the building, which is also used by police.
+A Reuters witness saw a heavy exchange of gunfire outside the building, which houses the security and interior ministries and is also used by police.

 Smoke drifted from burning vehicles following a suicide car bombing close to the presidential palace and a second blast near the security building.

+“So far we carried (out) five dead people and 21 others injured.
+The death toll may rise,” Abdikadir Abdirahman, director of the Amin ambulance emergency service told Reuters.

-A spokesman for the Islamist group al Shabaab said it had carried out both bombings and said its fighters remained inside the government security building.
+The military operations spokesman for the Islamist group, Abdiasis Abu Musab, said it had carried out both bombings and its fighters remained inside the government security building.

-“We stormed the building which houses the security ministry, interior ministry and police,” Abdiasis Abu Musab, al Shabaab’s military operations spokesman, told Reuters.
-“We’re still inside the building.”
+He said they had killed over 20 interior and security ministries’ workers and security personnel who were guarding the building.
+Al Shabaab typically gives death tolls that are higher than numbers given by officials.

 Police official Major Mohamed Hussein said the second explosion took place when a vehicle carrying al Shabaab fighters to storm the building after the first explosion was detonated remotely.